 Skillset and preparation needed

 Backpacking rewards planning.
 Try to reach camp with enough daylight to pick a safe, legal site and set up.
 Check for slope and drainage, wind exposure, and overhead hazards like dead branches.
-Because lighter gear can be less forgiving, practice tent setup and stove use before your trip.
+Lighter gear can be less forgiving, so practice tent setup and stove use before your trip.
+Following Leave No Trace principles also helps you choose sites responsibly and protect the places you visit.

 Key differences in gear requirements